yuyarin/cisco-wlc-monitor/README.md

 # How To Use

     wlcmon <wlc_host> <snmp_community>

-If you like to update periodically, for example, each 10 seconds, please use `watch` command
+If you like to update periodically, for example, each 10 seconds, please use `watch` command:

     watch -n 10 wlcmon <wlc_host> <snmp_community>

 # Sample Output